richardanaya/wui/README.md

 # 威 wui

 A mobile-first UI library for web assembly.
-The goal is to support both web and native mobile.
+The goal is to support both web and native mobile with a standard set of components similar to React Native and other hybrid UI technology.

 ## Hello World
 ```toml